Bladder Cancer Treatment

 Click here to download our bladder cancer information sheet.

 More than three times as many men get bladder cancer, compared with women.
 However, bladder cancer is often more advanced in women by the time it is diagnosed.
 Smokers are also at higher of getting bladder cancer.
-Click for information on how to for bladder cancer.

-Signs and Symptoms
+Signs and Symptoms of Bladder Cancer

-Unfortunately, many people who get bladder cancer do not have any noticeable until the disease is advanced (and therefore less curable).
-If you are at high risk for getting bladder cancer, talk with your physician about early tests.
+Unfortunately, many people who get bladder cancer do not have any noticeable symptoms until the disease is advanced (and therefore less curable).
+If you are at high risk for getting bladder cancer, talk with your physician about early screening tests.

 The most common signs of bladder cancer include: